• Skip to primary navigation

 Gathering the ripe seed heads is done by hand or with specific tools designed for traditional harvesting.

-Its flavor profile has nutty undertones and a chewy texture, making it a great addition to meals.
+Its flavor has nutty undertones and a chewy texture, making it a good addition to meals.

 White rice is more common and easier to cultivate, while wild rice has cultural significance as an indigenous crop.